Estimated reading time: 15 minutes

 I will talk as if it was me going to school again.

-I’m sitting with my piece of paper and a pen so I can write my goals and consider all of my options.
+I’m sitting with my piece of paper and a pen to write my goals and consider my options.

-You should set long-term, short-term and in-between term goals which cover the big stuff and the all the little things in-between.
+You should set long-term, short-term, and in-between-term goals that cover the big stuff and all the little things in between.

-• What I hope to do when I am finished my education?
+- What do I hope to do when I have finished my education?

-• What are the odds of me getting a job in the area or would I have to move to get an apartment for work?
-Living at home after school is helpful as most parents will assist you to back on your feet to pay off some of the debt.
+- What are the odds of me getting a job in the area or moving to get an apartment for work?
+Living at home after school is helpful as most parents will help you recover and pay off some of your debt.
 In my case that didn’t happen so I rented a room.

-• I also want to know whether I want to work part-time or full-time while I am in school.
+- I also want to know if I wish to work part-time or full-time while in school.

-• How many hours will I need to devote to homework,research,group work?
+- How many hours will I devote to homework, research, and group work?

-• Do I want to start saving for a down-payment to buy my own home after I’m done school?
+- Do I want to start saving for a down payment to buy my home after school?

-• Do I want to go on any trips, concerts after school or during March Break?
+- Do I want to go on trips or concerts after school or during March Break?

-Remember these are just random thoughts to get your financial brain juices flowing.
+Remember, these are just random ideas to get your financial brain juices flowing.

 You can expand on them later.